TobyLobster/Inform/README.md

 # The Inform App for macOS

 ## What's New
-A new beta version of the Inform App is now available (as soon as I have uploaded a release!).
+A new beta version of the Inform App is now available [here](https://github.com/TobyLobster/Inform/releases).
 The minimum requirement is now macOS 10.14.6 (Mojave).
-Users on older macOS versions can of course continue using previous releases.
+Users on older macOS versions can of course continue using previous versions from [here](http://inform7.com/downloads/).

 - The launcher screen shows the latest News from the IFTF.
 - Colour schemes have been introduced (see the new preferences pane).